 It is possible to be due to the corrupted system files or missing system files you will getting this video tdr failure nvlddmkm.sys Windows 10 Blue Screen Error.
 In this case, you can use SFC /Scannow command to check the file system.
 If this System File Checker finds out the protected files are overwritten by incorrect files, it will extract the correct system file from the system file backup (namely dllcache) and replace the incorrect file.

 Did these solutions help to fix “video TDR failure igdkmd32.sys windows 10“?
-Let us know on comments below, Also read:
+Let us know on the comments below, Also read: